Python Dictionary Storage of Custom Objects: The Importance of References vs. Deep Copies

 address.city = "Capital City"

-When using dictionaries to store custom objects in Python, be mindful that object references are stored by default.
-For situations requiring independent state, use deep copying to avoid unexpected data changes due to shared references.
+In summary, when using dictionaries to store custom objects in Python, be sure to pay attention to the fact that they default to storing object references.
+For situations where you need to maintain independent states, use deepcopy to perform a deep copy to avoid unexpected data changes due to shared referencing.